raj-mistry-01/News-App/README.md

 - **API Name**: [NewsAPI.org](https://newsapi.org/)
 - **API Key**: _Keep your key safe and secure_

-*Make sure to use Your Api edit in data.dart file then only app will work.*
+*Make sure to use Your Api edit in news.dart file then only app will work.*

 ---